 Again, the big question is: if the attackers already had the victim's Social Security Number, Data-of-birth, address and filing status, then what's the point? what else could they gain from this hack?
 The answer is a lot...

 1. Better Price for the Data: It turns out that a Social Security Number is only worth something ($3 - $5 each According to CNNMoney) if it was packaged with a Full Name.
 Assuming the attackers stole the PII (SSN, DoB, and Street info) but they didn't have the victim's names, full address and marital status, guess where they would find this information?
 In the Transcripts, the image below shows a sample transcript which shows all the data the attackers would need to make a good sale of about $300,000 - $500,000.

 "In all, about 200,000 attempts were made from questionable email domains, with more than 100,000 of those attempts successfully clearing authentication hurdles,"

 This is a 50% success ratio (100K success out of 200k trials), so could this have been a data cleansing operation?
-This information was stolen from somewhere but it didn’t have enough information to perform a full scale fraud operation.
-IRS paid identity thieves $5.2 billion in 2011 alone and according to MSN News:
+This information was stolen from somewhere but it didn't have enough information to perform a full scale fraud operation.
+IRS paid identity thieves $5.2 billion in 2011 alone and according to The Chicago Tribune:

 "The agency is still determining how many fraudulent tax refunds were claimed this year using information from the stolen transcripts.
 Koskinen provided a preliminary estimate, saying less than $50 million was successfully claimed."